celeritas-project/celeritas/doc/appendices/development.rst

 - Random number sampling: write a unit sphere sampling functor instead of replicating a polar-to-Cartesian transform in a thousand places.
-- Cell IDs: Opaque IDs add type safety so that you can't accidentally convert a cell identifier into a double or switch a cell and material ID.
+- Volume IDs: Opaque IDs add type safety so that you can't accidentally convert a volume identifier into a double or switch a volume and material ID.
 It also makes code more readable of course.

 Encapsulation is also useful for code reuse.
 Always avoid copy-pasting code, as it means potentially duplicating bugs, duplicating the amount of work needed